 Patrik is happiest on stage, which is obvious when you see his famous smile and surprising agility.
 It is impossible not to notice his love for all music that swings, as soon as he sets foot on the dancefloor.

 He gets inspiration from the big dancers of the 30’s like Al Minns and Leon James, although he makes his moves his own.
-If you want to make him happy, just ask him for a dance!
+If you want to make him happy, just ask him for a dance!!

-ABOUT THE HARLEM HOTSHOTS
+ABOUT THE HOT SHOTS

-Harlem Hot Shots is a group of Swedish dancers whose specialty is entertainment authentic to the Swing Era.
+The Hot Shots are a group of Swedish dancers whose specialty is entertainment authentic to the Swing Era.
 With the deepest appreciation and passion for dance styles that originally derived from Harlem, their mission is to keep spreading knowledge and the tradition of swing dancing.
 Dances such as the lindy hop, charleston, jazz and tap make up the company’s repertoire which also includes acrobatics, singing and comedy.

 No modernizing.
 No compromising.
 Instead, the music, dances and overall presentation all emanate directly from genuine sources, such as authentic material from old film clips as well as many meetings and collaborations with dancers and musicians who were active during the 1930s and 40s.
 No intermediaries or distortions.
 No superficial adaptations or transparent clichés.
 Simply pure swing.